Aaliyah6022/Malady/README.md

 Malday
 ======

-A clone of Rust game made in Unity 2021.
+A clone of Rust game made in Unity 2021 using modern C#.